cutonbuminband/rcounting/README.md

 * Adding a command line interface for the get and assist finding functionality: Currently only the thread logging script has any form of command line interface
 * Recovering gracefully if a linked comment is inaccessible because it's been deleted or removed
+* Making the comment and url extraction less brittle
 * Adding more analyis tools: currently most of the code is focussed on data gathering, rather than analysis
 * Adding code to local storage to save and extract data, and to keep track of what has already been extracted.
 Long-term, it might make sense to try and get a complete listing of all threads and completely bypass the reddit interface.
 That would also resolve the problem of deleted counts and usernames.
 ## License